-Decode AS2 messages for Azure Logic Apps with the Enterprise Integration Pack
+Decode AS2 messages with Azure Logic Apps and Enterprise Integration Pack

 To establish security and reliability while transmitting messages, use the Decode AS2 message connector.
 This connector provides digital signing, decryption, and acknowledgements through Message Disposition Notifications (MDN).

 Here's the items you need:

 - An Azure account; you can create a free account

 - An integration account that's already defined and associated with your Azure subscription.
 You must have an integration account to use the Decode AS2 message connector.

 - At least two partners that are already defined in your integration account